anmolsarma/anmolsarma.in/content/post/books-2018.md

 ### Artemis by Andy Weir

 Like *The Martian* but on the moon and with added criminal intrigue.
 The action-packed plot is complemented by charming and extremely likeable characters.
 While the science is solid the writing is anything but.
 The mostly unambitious dialogue turns wince-inducing in places.
 Overall, a quick and enjoyable read.
+Would recommend.

 ### An Era of Darkness by Shashi Tharoor